zoylendt/zoylendt.github.io/content/Selfhosted/Homelab 2.0.md

 # Software

-Plan: IaC -> pull from private GitHub Repo (or public Repo + private secrets?)
+GOAL: IaC -> pull from private GitHub Repo (or public Repo + private secrets?)

 Tools:
 	- Ansible and/or Terraform (or OpenTofu)